austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 **Reconstitution Phase**

-This section discusses activities necessary for restoring full \<PlaceHolder> operations at the original or new site.
+This section discusses activities necessary for restoring full `<Company Placeholder>` operations at the original or new site.
 The goal is to restore full operations within 24 hours of a disaster or outage.
-If necessary, when the hosted data center at the original or new site has been restored, \<PlaceHolder> operations at the alternate site may be transitioned back.
+If necessary, when the hosted data center at the original or new site has been restored, `<Company Placeholder>` operations at the alternate site may be transitioned back.
 The goal is to provide a seamless transition of operations from the alternate site to the computer center.

 1. Original or New Site Restoration
    * Repeat steps 5-9 in the Recovery Phase at the original or new site / environment.
    * Restoration of Original site is unnecessary for cloud environments, except when required for forensic purpose.
 2. Plan Deactivation
-   * If the \<PlaceHolder> environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the \<PlaceHolder> Media Disposal Policy.
+   * If the `<Company Placeholder>` environment is moved back to the original site from the alternative site, all hardware used at the alternate site should be handled and disposed of according to the `<Company Placeholder>` Media Disposal Policy.